Social constructionism: Caste Systems in the Indian Culture

 Another cultural difference is found in the Indian culture, specifically the caste system in Indian cultures.
 Deshmukh, Sharma, Prasad, Dey, and Rai describe the caste system as a socially constructed event formed by interactions, norms, and cultural ideologies.
 It basically dictates an individual's place in a cultural society, and it is a way to maintain social hierarchy.
-This has a major effect on the social life and experiences of individuals, which in turn would cause them to socially construct norms that are different than those on different levels of the caste system.
+This has a major effect on the social life and experiences of individuals, which in turn would cause them to socially construct norms that differ from those on different levels of the caste system.

 Business and Ethics

 It is known that there are many conflicts in the business world and that the way a business handles conflict and moral restoration is important to the outcome of socially constructed views and beliefs.
 Conflicts in business happen every day, but the important thing is how it is handled and how each party involved is affected.
-Vives-Gabriel, Wim, and Wettstein studied many cases of corporate conflicts, and they found that moral repair is important when dealing with these issues.
+Vives-Gabriel, Wim and Wettstein studied many cases of corporate conflicts, and they found that moral repair is important when dealing with these issues.
 During the evaluations of corporate conflicts and moral repair, it is discussed how much dignity or moral value each victim has or is worthy of.
 The parties involved communicate to find out the worthiness of each victim, and they collectively create a meaning of what each person is and the situation at hand.

 Social behavior is influenced by how an individual is treated.
 If they are treated kindly and with respect, odds are they will treat others the exact same way.
-Li, Zhu, Liu, & Yuan studied the correlation between students who receive financial aid from colleges and universities and how many of them give back to the school in return, once they are older.
+Li, Zhu, Liu & Yuan studied the correlation between students who receive financial aid from colleges and universities and how many of them give back to the school in return, once they are older.
 This mostly included giving money to the school scholarship fund, so that future students can get financial aid and feel the same way that the donor did at one point in time.
 They said that an individual's social values would become clearer to them, and it would influence how they would act towards others.
 Students would interpret the financial aid as a sign that, as a society, everyone should help each other out and give to others when they can.
 It would feel like a social obligation to serve the community and help others so that they could develop good, socially constructed norms and values.
 This would make the individuals feel as if they are an important part of society, and that would help them believe that they have the power to influence others.